 I used the bulk compost I buy from a local organic turkey farm but you can use basic bagged potting soil.
 Fill the container about a third to half full

 To aid in good drainage I added builders sand to the bulk compost.
-Depending on how loose your potting soil is determines if you need to do this step.
+Depending on how loose your potting soil is, determines if you need to do this step.
 Dahlias do not like to dry out but hate sitting in water.
 Good drainage is crucial!

 I added a gallon of sand from the building supply to this container so adjust accordingly. (to measure a gallon I used one of the empty black pots)

-You could also use perlite or rice hulls to help drainage but I like sand as it adds weight to the container.
-These are large dinner plate Dahlias that will get quite top heavy.
+These are large dinner plate Dahlias that will become quite top-heavy.
 Having added weight in the container aids in preventing them from possibly toppling over.

 There is much debate on whether to feed your Dahlias or not.
 I personally do.
 Start with a slow release fertilizer added to the soil as you plant.